Symmetry-Aware Transformer Training for Automated Planning: Experiments, Results and Limitations

 \mypar{Results -- Coverage} Coverage is shown in Table~\ref{tab:coverage_split_base_woCL}.
-Clearly, while PlanGPT is able to solve problem instances with similar size as the training instances (interpolation), it fails entirely on larger instances regardless of decoding strategy.
-In contrast, both our architectures are able to solve larger instances to varying extents.
-Interestingly, if regrounding extrapolates well for a domain, then applicability-filtered plan generation does so more poorly and vice versa, with regrounding generally being preferable.
-We also observe that the encoder-decoder architecture outperforms the encoder-only architecture in terms of coverage.
-No approach manages to extrapolate in Logistics, which aligns with known results from GNNs \cite{stahlberg-et-al-icaps2022} based on expressiveness limitations.
-Logistics is also the only domain where PlanGPT outperforms our models.
-We hypothesize that this is due to the increased number of parameters in PlanGPT, which allows it to better fit the training data.
+PlanGPT can solve instances similar in size to the training problems (interpolation), but fails entirely on larger instances regardless of decoding strategy.
+In contrast, both our architectures solve larger instances to varying degrees.
+If regrounding extrapolates well for a domain, applicability-filtered plan generation tends to perform worse, and vice versa, with regrounding generally preferable. $\text{SymT}^{\text{ED}}$ also consistently outperforms $\text{SymT}^{\text{E}}$ in coverage.
+No approach extrapolates in Logistics, which aligns with known GNN results~\cite{stahlberg-et-al-icaps2022} based on expressiveness limitations.
+Logistics is also the only domain where PlanGPT outperforms our models, likely due to its larger number of parameters allowing better fit to the training data.
+Even there, however, our $\text{SymT}^{\text{ED}}$ model outperforms PlanGPT in both greedy and regrounding settings.

-\mypar{Results -- Plan Quality} Appendix~\ref{app:main-experiments} shows tables comparing plan quality.
-There, we see that the found plans are often optimal or close to optimal.
-This is likely due to the fact that the models have only been trained on optimal plans, and therefore are attempting to reproduce such a policy.
-While it is not the focus of this work, we also note that the encoder-decoder architecture finds shorter plans in seconds than the state-of-the-art classical planner LAMA \cite{richter-westphal-jair2010} does in two hours for several problems (we use LAMA to find some reference plan lengths).
-This shows that the policies our models represent are useful in practice.
+\mypar{Results -- Plan Quality} Appendix~E2 reports plan quality tables, where we see that the generated plans are often optimal or close to optimal.
+This likely stems from training exclusively on optimal plans, encouraging the models to reproduce such policies.
+Although not our main focus, we also observe that the $\text{SymT}^{\text{ED}}$ finds shorter plans in seconds than the classical planner LAMA~\cite{richter-westphal-jair2010} does in two hours for several problems (we use LAMA to obtain reference plan lengths), indicating that the learned policies are practically useful.

-\mypar{Results -- Training Stability} Training models with the contrastive objective results in lower validation losses, but the effects on coverage mainly become apparent for the heuristic prediction model.
-Based on the findings of \inlinecite{globality-barrier}, we hypothesize that this is due to the fact that predicting the goal distance requires considering all input tokens, while autoregressive prediction of the next plan token does not.
-For example, in Gripper predicting the next action only requires considering a few balls, while the goal distance requires considering all balls.
+\mypar{Results -- Training Stability} Training with the contrastive objective yields lower validation losses, but the coverage gains are most pronounced for the heuristic prediction model.
+Following \inlinecite{abbe-et-al-neurips2024}, we hypothesize that this is because predicting goal distances requires considering all input tokens, whereas autoregressive next-action prediction does not.
+For example, in Gripper predicting the next action only requires considering a few balls, while the goal distance depends on all balls.